Download a FREE E-Book with 20 Easy Weeknight Dinners

 Storage and Freezing

-Allow the brownies to cool completely and then store in an airtight container at room temperature for up to 5 days.
-To make them extra rich and fudgy I like to store them in the refrigerator.
+Allow the brownies to cool completely and then store in an airtight container at room temperature for up to 5 days or in the refrigerator for up to 1 week.
+For an extra rich and chewy brownie I like to store them in the fridge in some plastic wrap.

 • Double Chocolate Zucchini Muffins